-If a project operated in 2010-11 for purposes other than earning assessable business income, you must reduce your deduction at (d) by a reasonable amount for the extent to which the project operated for such other purposes.
+If a project operated in 2011-12 for purposes other than

+earning assessable business income, you must reduce your deduction at (d) by a reasonable amount for the extent to which the project operated for such other purposes.

-The pool value can be subject to adjustments.
-An adjustment could happen under specific rules that apply to transactions conducted in foreign currency (the foreign exchange or forex rules).
-If during the income year you met an obligation to pay foreign currency incurred as a project amount which you allocated to a project pool, you might have derived a gain or incurred a loss under these rules.
+The pool value can be subject to adjustments - for example, a foreign exchange (forex) adjustment may apply where you met an obligation to pay foreign currency incurred as a project amount which you had allocated to a project pool.